UNDERSTANDING SKILLED BIRTH ATTENDANTS IN HAITI

 Maternal, neonatal and infant mortality remain a vast problem in Haiti.
 In Haiti, midwives are currently trained at the central government school for midwifery in Port au Prince (National School for Nurse Midwives).
 There are no other tiers of maternal care education offered by the Haitian government.

-The government school attracts candidates with more resources, many of m wish to remain in a city setting or leave the country entirely after their training.
+The government school attracts candidates with more resources, many of whom wish to remain in a city setting or leave the country entirely after their training.
 The approach of the Nadene Brunk Eads School is very different.
 The Nadene Brunk Eads School carefully selects candidates from rural communities with the goal that they return to their hometown after training to become an advocate and resource for skilled maternity care.

 How can I partner with Midwives for Haiti?